-If you’ve never heard of Crema Catalana, let me introduce you to my low carb and dairy free version of the dessert.
+If you've never heard of Crema Catalana, let me introduce you to my keto low-carb and dairy free version of the dessert.

 The low carb version of Crema Catalana has to deviate even more from the original than the keto Creme Brulee.
 I suggest using coconut cream (leave the full-fat coconut milk in the fridge overnight and just use the cream.
 Leave the water for a smoothie or something) and really, I mean really slow cooking on low heat.
 You don't want the eggs to cook and crumble, and the custard needs not to be too runny after sitting in the fridge for a few hours.

 The recipe demands some patience.
 But if you're a fan of Crema Catalana, and have gone low-carb, do give it a try.
 The taste will be worth it!

 Crema Catalana (Dairy-Free)

 - Place coconut milk, cinnamon stick (cut in half), and lemon zest in a saucepan, and bring to the boil.

 - Remove from heat and let it sit for 1 hour.

 - With an electric mixer, beat the egg yolks and powdered erythritol until the mixture becomes pale, thick, and fluffy.

 - Add in coconut flour and beat until all lumps have disappeared.